 Atlas Luxco S.à r.l. publishes a supplement to the offer document pursuant to the Swedish Offer regarding its public offers to the shareholders of Millicom International Cellular S.A.

-On August 2, 2024, Atlas issued a press release regarding the increase of the price in the Offers from USD 24.00 per Common Share and USD 24.00 per SDR to USD 25.75 per Common Share and USD 25.75 per SDR.
-On account thereof, Atlas has prepared a supplement to the Offer to Purchase in connection with the Swedish Offer (the "Supplement"), which includes the press release from Atlas.
+On August 9, 2024, Millicom published the statement from the committee of independent directors of the Board of Directors of Millicom (the “Independent Bid Committee”) by reason of the increased price in the Offers and a fairness opinion obtained by the Independent Bid Committee from Nordea Bank Abp, filial i Sverige, Corporate Finance (“Nordea”).
+On account thereof, Atlas has prepared a supplement to the Offer to Purchase in connection with the Swedish Offer (the "Supplement"), which includes the statement from the Independent Bid Committee and the fairness opinion from Nordea.
 The Supplement has been approved and registered by the Swedish Financial Supervisory Authority (Sw.
 Finansinspektionen) today.
 The Supplement has been made public and is, together with the Offer to Purchase and the previously prepared supplements, available on Atlas’ website (www.atlas-investissement.com/en/offers).

 The Supplement, exclusively in connection with the Swedish Offer, shall at all times be read together with, and as an integrated part of, the Offer to Purchase which was approved and published on July 1, 2024.